tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Khamsin

+### Q: What is the name of French electronic music producer Madeon's 2015 debut studio album?
+- **Correct Answer:** Adventure
+- The City
+- Icarus
+- Pop Culture

 ### Q: What is the name of Funny Valentine's stand in Jojo's Bizarre Adventure Part 7, Steel Ball Run?
 - **Correct Answer:** Dirty Deeds Done Dirt Cheap
 - Filthy Acts Done For A Reasonable Price